brancz/pastebin/README.md

 # Pastebin

-You can deploy this pastebin to to heroku in a few simple steps.
+You can deploy this pastebin to Heroku in a few simple steps.

 ## Create the config file and push to Heroku